Launching an online course?

-You might be tempted to hire a copywriter and then work out your course details
+You might be tempted to hire a copywriter first, then figure out the course details.

 Your course sales page copy planning checklist